-BRANZ is proud of its Diamond Certification to the Enviro-Mark programme administered by Landcare Research and our on-going aspiration is to continue improving our environmental performance.
+BRANZ is proud of its Diamond Certification to the Enviro-Mark environmental programme administered by Landcare Research, and our on-going aspiration is to continue improving our environmental performance.

-Energy saving technologies were incorporated in the 2011/ 2012 refurbishment of our site and are mentioned in this 6 minute You Tube clip.
-The refurbishment was also featured in the August 2012 issue of Trends Magazine.
-Wait a couple of seconds for page 8 to load and click through to page 15 to see the full story.
+Energy-saving technologies were incorporated in the 2011/12 refurbishment of our site and are mentioned in this 6-minute You Tube clip.
+The refurbishment was also featured in the August 2012 issue of Trends magazine.
+(Wait a couple of seconds for page 8 to load and click through to page 15 to see the full story.)

-The first target was for our electricity consumption to be 10% lower than our predicted usage - which took into account the outside temperature, the number of working days in the month and the number of staff.
-With the commissioning of the Pellet Burner, passive ventilation and other technologies our electricity consumption was down by more than 10%.
-Our target for 2013 is a 15% reduction against the predicted figure.
+Target: Electricity consumption to be 15% lower than our predicted usage - taking into account the outside temperature, the number of working days in the month and the number of staff.

 A water leak caused a large spike in use during 2010.
-The leak was fixed and the dramatic reduction in water use was a combination of fixing the leak and water saving technologies provided by the refurbishments.
-Our target for 2013 is a mere 500m3.
+The leak was fixed, and the dramatic reduction in water use was a combination of fixing the leak and water-saving technologies provided by the refurbishments.

 Target: 1,000 m3.